topheman/npm-registry-browser/README.md

 [Toolkits](https://blog.kentcdodds.com/concerning-toolkits-4db57296e1c3) are becoming more popular.
 Developers are tending to use them or make their own.

-Since create-react-app is the most popular toolkit in the react community, I chose this one, with a challenge/constaint: **NOT TO EJECT**.
+Since create-react-app is the most popular toolkit in the react community, I chose this one, with a challenge/constraint: **NOT TO EJECT**.

-Why not eject ?
+### Why not eject ?

 * So that when you dive in the project, you don't have any more overhead from enforcing any weird configuration or tool
 * To challenge some use-cases where people tell you that you should eject when you can still remain

-### What couldn't you do with create-react-app ?
+### What couldn't I do with create-react-app ?

 There are some points that I couldn't address with an unejected create-react-app: